eduardsan/GettingAndCleaningDataAssignment/CodeBook.md

 # Code Book

-The data provided in the _tidy.csv_ and _avg.csv_ have been produced by processing data collected from the accelerometers from a smartphone.
+The data provided in the _tidy.txt_ and _avg.txt_ have been produced by processing data collected from the accelerometers from a smartphone.
 The way in which the original measurements and derived results where created is explained in the information files that accompany the original data.
 Further details can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

-The _tidy.csv_ file contains the following columns:
+The _tidy.txt_ file contains the following columns:

 - subject: An integer value that indentifies the subject.
 - activities: A factor indicating the activity being performed by the subject.